rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 *   Write down your evidence B.

-*   Build The Math Model between A and B:
+*   Research/Find Out the Math Model between A and B:

     *   Find out the base rate of A
-    *   Find out the possiblity of B is true given A is true
+            * as the lower the base rate of A, you need a stronger B

     *   Find out the overall possiblity of B is true
         *   Brain Storm/List out any reasons you can think of to cause event B to happen, and the probability associate with it.

-*   Find out the following data:

-False positive Rate of the test/evidence(B)

-False Negative Rate of the test/evidence(B)
+                * This usually it is the hardest part and you can also try using combination to list out the possible scenarios.

 **Predictions:**